kauri-io/Content/ZeppelinOS/Intro.md

 -   Vouching: To support the creators of EVM packages as well as ensure authenticity, you can vouch with ZEP tokens to confirm the quality of a package.
 Thus you can earn ZEP by auditing and developing packages.

-#### Future Features
+## Future Features

 ZeppelinOS has more features rolling out in the new year to make development and maintenance even easier.
 According to the [roadmap](https://blog.zeppelinos.org/zeppelinos-development-roadmap-pt-one/) we can expect to see the following:

 -   **Kernel Standard Libraries**: This is an on-chain set of upgradeable libraries that you can inherit into your smart contracts.
 This stage of the project is available and running to users in the form of [OpenZeppelin](https://openzeppelin.org/).

-     Although as per the [whitepaper](https://zeppelinos.org/zeppelin_os_whitepaper.pdf) it sounds like ZeppelinOS will be getting it's own version of a kernel seperate from OpenZeppelin.
+Although as per the [whitepaper](https://zeppelinos.org/zeppelin_os_whitepaper.pdf) it sounds like ZeppelinOS will be getting it's own version of a kernel separate from OpenZeppelin.

 -   **Development Tools**: We will have a set of tools for making development and maintenance easier.
 Some examples will include: